ubccpsc/410/README.md

 | Mar 30      | TBD |
 | Apr 6       | TBD |

-[Piazza](https://piazza.com/) has not yet been configured for this term.
-Please be mindful of the UBC Academic Misconduct Policy with respect to posting project solutions and when interacting with your peers and course staff.
-We will do our best to be involved in Piazza discussions but will be most responsive during the week.
+[Piazza](https://piazza.com/) has been configured for this term.
+Please be mindful of the UBC Academic Misconduct Policy with respect to posting project solutions on Piazza.

 #### TA Office Hours